xstos/xstos/README.md

 - Rich Hickey - simplicity as a virtue: https://www.infoq.com/presentations/Simple-Made-Easy/
 - Joe Armstrong - the mess we're in: https://youtu.be/lKXe3HUG2l4
 - Software entropy - https://en.wikipedia.org/wiki/Software_entropy

+"It should not be difficult because all one needs is a consistent ethic of life, which emerges from wanting life to continue.
+This ethic is so obvious and basic that we might expect it to occur on any life bearing planet in the universe, once a species became self-aware enough of the arc of their history.
+So here's a draft life ethic and maybe a necessity.
+Life existing is preferable to no life existing.
+More kinds of life existing is preferable to fewer.
+Vibrant, complex ecosystems are preferable to small, fragmented, brittle ecosystems.
+Ecosystems with large complex life, like elephants and whales and humans are preferable to ecosystems with only microscopic life.
+Ecosystem supporting conscious minds, the virtual worlds in human minds, or a gorillas or crows or dolphins, are preferable to ecosystems without them.
+It is preferable to maximize existence, happiness, love, and understanding and minimize the suffering of minds in the universe.
+The future both near and far is real, in the same sense that now is real and via causality, is determined by what is done now.
+Things which are preferable by this definition may be considered good, things which are less preferable may be considered evil.
+We should maximize good and minimize evil, since the universe does not. " Excerpt from Nate Hagens' - “Earth and Humanity Myth and Reality” https://mahb.stanford.edu/wp-content/uploads/2021/05/TRANSCRIPT-Earth-and-Humanity-Myth-and-Reality-.pdf